Extended car warranties provide peace of mind knowing that major repairs on your vehicle will be covered after the

 First, know that if you prefer, you can get an extended warranty and simply roll it into the price of your car loan.
 You’ll add a small amount to your monthly payment (and pay interest on it), but it could be a lot less than if you go directly with a car warranty company.

 Your best bet is to gather those estimates from external vendors in advance.
 When you go in to buy a car, you’ll be ready to know whether the dealer’s offer is a fair one.

 Negotiating with the Car Dealer

 That leads us to another point: the fine art of negotiation.
 Whatever price you’re given at the dealership for an extended warranty likely isn’t the best price they can offer.
-You can use your initial research from other service providers to get a better deal than their first offer.
+You can use your initial research from other extended car warranty providers to get a better deal than their first offer.

 Just like most add-on products at the dealership, the extended warranty is also negotiable.
 Don’t be afraid, and remember that you’re not obligated to do anything.
 When in doubt, walk away and think over the offer on your own time, and then come back with your decision.

 When you do negotiate your car and warranty at the dealership, make sure you look at the full cost of the loan.
 To meet your requirements for monthly payment amount, they may lengthen your loan term or increase your down payment amount.